 Don’t bother, they’re here.

 With their illusions shattered, these characters are suddenly comic no longer.
 Instead they are naked, weak, pitiable, and alone.
 On the stage man’s foolishness may be laughable, but in real life it becomes his tragedy.
-Without his dignity and without the image of God in himself that he has rejected, he is nothing but a clown and a fool.
+Without his dignity, he is nothing but a clown and a fool.
 Henrik is the first to open his eyes to this reality.
 When Desiree asks, “Why don’t you just laugh at us all, my dear?
 Wouldn’t that be a solution?” he responds, “How can I laugh, when life makes me want to vomit?”

 He is not deceived by their carefree facade, nor were several critics who saw the sadness in this “light” operetta.
 Richard Watts comments, “On the surface they appear to be enjoying their sins, except at moments when they are embarrassingly caught in them.
 But the atmosphere, for all its gaiety, seemed to me that of men and women who are leading hollow lives and are only too aware of it.”
 All does not end in despair, though: the clowns eventually find their correct partners and can continue “to celebrate what passes by” on a more realistic level.